Joystream/joystream/RUNTIME-CONTRIBUTING.md

 No changes should be made to the block interval.

 ### Runtime type changes
 As much as possible avoid changing the types that are stord in state storage.
-If changes are made there must be either accompanying migration code, or custom decoding implementation for the type to ensure reading state does not fail.
-Adding new types is encouraged.
+If changes are made there must be either accompanying migration code, or custom decoding implementation for the type to ensure reading existing state from storage does not fail to decode.
+Adding new types and migrating state from old types is encouraged.

+Ref: guide on how migrations can be done: https://docs.substrate.io/reference/how-to-guides/storage-migrations/basic-storage-migration/

 ### Runtime event types
-It is generally safe to modify runtime event type.
-The primary consumer of events is the query node.
-The current version of they query node does not have a built in mechanism to correctly handle changing of the event type structure through runtime changes, and it should generally be avoided.
+It is generally not safe to modify runtime event type.
+The primary consumer of events is the query node, and the current implementation of they query node does not have a built in mechanism to correctly handle changing of the event type structure through runtime changes, and it should generally be avoided.

-If absolutely necessary the graphql schema and event handler must be aware of such change and be written an a backwards compatible way.
+If absolutely necessary the graphql schema and event handler must be aware of such change and be written in a backwards compatible way.

-Question: Can indexer - re-indexing handle changing metadata and correctly store and decode events across runtime changes?
+The issue is being worked on: https://github.com/Joystream/joystream/issues/4650

 ### New Genesis configurable state storage
 When introducing new state storage that is configurable at genesus, keep in mind that the genesis build function for the pallet will not be executed and will not be assigned.
 Initialing such values must be done in the `on_runtime_upgrade()` hook of the runtime.

 ### OnRuntimeUpgrade hook
-A custom [OnRuntimeUpgrade](https://github.com/Joystream/joystream/blob/master/runtime/src/runtime_api.rs#L63) is executed once when the runtime upgrade to the new version.
+A custom [OnRuntimeUpgrade](https://github.com/Joystream/joystream/blob/master/runtime/src/runtime_api.rs#L63) is executed once when the runtime upgrades to the new version.

 This is where we can execute migration code, or any the logic such as setting new storage values if necessary.
 It is important in this function to keep the invocation of`ProposalsEngine::cancel_active_and_pending_proposals()` to cancels all proposals, as there is no guarantee that the encoded calls for the proposal still reflect the original pallet, extrinsic and arguments expected.

-On a side note, there is a new approach seen in substrate code where the pallet id and method index can be hardcoded with rust decoration macros that can offer guarnatee.
+On a related note, there is a new approach seen in substrate code where the pallet id and method index can be hardcoded with rust decoration macros that can offer a better guarnatee between runtimes that encoded call would still dispatch the correct call.
 This should be researched.

 ### Joystream fork of substrate
 By inspecting Cargo.toml of runtime/, runtime-modules/ and bin/ you will not that the dependencies on substrate comes https://github.com/Joystream/substrate/tree/update-carthage-to-v0.9.24-1